mcneel/developer.rhino3d.com/_guide_topics/opennurbs/getting-object-attributes.md

 }
 ```

-Here is an example of their usage"
+Here is an example of their usage:

 ```cpp
 const ON_3dmObjectAttributes* attributes = model_geometry->Attributes(nullptr);